ResearchCodingClub/ResearchCodingClub.github.io/_posts/2021-03-17-i_just_cant_use_my_laptop_anymore.md

 tags: performance resources UoY
 ---

-Killian ran through some reasons why you might not be able to do your research computing on your laptop anymore, and introduced a range of computational offered to researchers by the University of York to help alleviate this problem.
+Killian ran through some reasons why you might not be able to do your research computing on your laptop anymore, and introduced a range of computational resources offered to researchers by the University of York to help alleviate this problem.

 The slides can be found [here][slides].